BiAPoL/BioImage-Analysis-and-Data-Processing-Workshop-2024/docs/intro.md

 ## First environment: napari-intro-env

-Then, clone this repository to your computer.
+Clone this repository to your computer (go to the repository page on GitHub [here](https://github.com/BiAPoL/BioImage-Analysis-and-Data-Processing-Workshop-2024), click the green button <span style="color:green">**Code**</span> and choose one option to clone it, the most straight-forward being downloading it as a `.zip` file).
 After that, open a terminal, navigate to where you cloned the repository locally in your computer and create a conda environment by running:

 `mamba env create -f environment.yml`